 While easy to understand, the truth of the matter is that when you’re talking about the lower back – and anything that is close to the spinal column, for that matter – you have to understand that they are can be a variety of different trigger points that are causing pain to manifest in different areas of the body.

 Myofascial pain that really tends to manifest in your lower back is almost always caused by trigger points in the lower back, though the pain can pretty effortlessly radiate down into your rear end and feel very tight, very tender, and very difficult to get rid of.
 By arming yourself with the inside information we are able to share with you below though you won’t ever have to worry about dealing with myofascial pain in your rear end ever again!

 Of course, you need to check with your doctor before taking any health advice and putting it into practice.
 Don’t forget too – suffering pain is not brave – it’s stupid.
-These days you can buy strong painkillers online like codeine at legal online pharmacies (at least in the UK) – so there’s no need to go through a self-imposed hell.
+These days, there are solutions.

 Visit a sports or physiotherapist ASAP

 The first thing that you’ll want to do is get a legitimate diagnosis of the myofascial pain you’re dealing with, if only so that you understand exactly what you’re up against and how best to approach your recovery moving forward.

 Sports therapists and physiotherapists are going to be able to provide you with this diagnosis almost immediately come as they’ll check for pain in tension in your buttocks area, in your lower back, and also check to see how your core and back strength are doing.

 Start with an effective stretching and light weight exercise program to strengthen your muscles and release knots